nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

    3. Test case: Find multiple keywords
       1. Command: `find shingeki shutter` <br>
          Expected: Looks through the name, status and tag fields for any partial or full word of `shingeki` or `shutter` then displays them on the show list. <br>
-         E.g. `shingeki` or `shutter` from name, status, or tag fields will be matched. (`OR` search)
+         E.g. `shingeki` or `shutter` from name, status, or tag fields will be matched (`OR` search).

       2. Command: `find 86 shutter` <br>
          Expected: Looks through the name, status and tag fields for any partial or full word of `86` or `shutter` then displays them on the show list. <br>
-         E.g. `86` or `shutter` from name, status, or tag fields will be matched. (`OR` search)
+         E.g. `86` or `shutter` from name, status, or tag fields will be matched (`OR` search).

    4. Test case: Invalid command format
       1. Command: `find` <br>
          Expected: No show is found.
-Error details shown in the result display, with a result message saying `Invalid command format!...`
+Error details shown in the result display, with a result message saying `Invalid command format!...`.

    5. Test case: Unknown command
       1. Command: `find2` <br>
          Expected: No show is found.
-Error details shown in the result display, with a result message saying `Unknown command`
+Error details shown in the result display, with a result message saying `Unknown command`.

 2. Find a show (Precise Find)